Aliases for CDY1B Gene

 GeneCards Summary for CDY1B Gene

 CDY1B (Chromodomain Protein, Y-Linked, 1B) is a Protein Coding gene.
-GO annotations related to this gene include histone acetyltransferase activity.
+Diseases associated with CDY1B include male reproductive system disease.
+GO annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
 An important paralog of this gene is ECH1.

 UniProtKB/Swiss-Prot for CDY1B Gene